A new job has recently been posted at your office and you are wondering if you should apply for it.

 The good news is you don’t have to be a born leader.
 You can learn to become one.

-Every good leader has four important personality traits.
+Every good leader has five important personality traits.

 Good Leaders Lead, Pretty Simple, Right